Fluvial Deposition/Erosion

 Volcanism

 Volcanism on Mars was once an important factor in producing and modifying surface features.
 Most volcanism appears to have ceased ~2 b.y. ago, and is described by Carr [12] as having been concentrated in certain regions; the Tharsis bulge, and the Elysium and Hellas regions being the most prominent.
-There are no signs of significant volcanic activity in the Cydonia Mensae region, thus drastically reducing the possibility of any landform in the region being thus formed.
+There are no signs of significant volcanic activity in the Cydonia Mensae region, thus drastically reducing the possibility of an y landform in the region being thus formed.

 Fluvial erosion of terrestrial volcanoes can produce erosional calderas that are roughly symmetrical, but these landforms do not even faintly resemble the object under study.
 Erosional calderas form from the downcutting and widening of channels that eventually merge to form amphitheatre-like depressions in the sides of the volcano.
 These depressions extend for most of the height of the volcano, and are roughly parabolic in cross section, never flat.
 No Martian volcanoes observed to date show signs of having been heavily denuded by rainfall, due to the apparent lack of large amounts of rainfall in recent epochs.
 Additionally, the D&M Pyramid has no vent at its apex, and exhibits a symmetry unknown in volcanic landforms.